ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 # ChatScript Command Line Parameters
 Copyright Bruce Wilcox, gowilcox@gmail.com www.brilligunderstanding.com<br>
-<br>Revision 3/29/2020 cs10.1
+<br>Revision 5/2/2020 cs10.3

 # Command Line Parameters

 You can give parameters on the run command or in a config file or via a http request.
 The default config file is `cs_init.txt` at the top level of CS (if the file exists).
+A second file if present can add or override values - cs_initmore.txt And then third level named after the current language chosen can override those two cs_initenglish.txt being the default.
+The language one, in particular is useful to rebalance memory sizings (dictionary entries in particular) since foreign languages require more entries than English.

 Or you can name where the file is on a command line parameter `config=xxx`.
+And `config2=xxx` for the initmore file.
 If you have secret information that you don't want stored in a config file or exposed on a command line then you can request the config data from a URL.
 Use the command line parameter configurl=http://xxx to specify the address of the data.
 Additional command line parameters, configheader=xxx, can be included to define HTTP request headers.